whymanasa/hedex-deploy-clean/README.md

 # Hedex - Multilingual Content Processing Platform
 With teh hope to make learners feel "Built for me".

+link--> https://hedex-deploy-clean.onrender.com (will take some time to load, be patient T_T)

 Hedex is a powerful web application that helps users process and understand content in multiple languages.
 It provides features for translation, summarization, and content analysis with support for various languages.

 ## Features